jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

     # False is not true
     # False is a boolean

-I want to know if any of the other Python data types_ are False_ or True_
+I want to test the other Python basic data types_ to see if any of them are False_ or True_

 * is :ref:`None` False_ or True_?
 * is an integer_ False_ or True_?